saltzmanjoelh/XcodeHelperCliKit/README.md

 ##Tar and upload you Linux binary to AWS S3 buckets.

-You can also have xchelper archive your project into a tar file and upload to S3.
+You can also have xchelper archive your built linux binary into a tar file and upload to S3.